websanco/liferay-learn/docs/dxp/7.x/en/using-search/installing-and-upgrading-a-search-engine/elasticsearch/connecting-to-elasticsearch.md

 ## Configuring the Connector

-The Elasticsearch 7 connector is configured via a configuration file named `com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config`.
+The Elasticsearch 7 connector is configured for Liferay 7.3 via a configuration file named `com.liferay.portal.search.elasticsearch7.configuration.ElasticsearchConfiguration.config`.

 After specifying the configuration in the file, you can deploy it by placing it into your `[Liferay Home]/osgi/configs/` folder.